Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The section of 108B west of Greenwich was withdrawn in 1985, but a re-think in 1986 produced the 286, almost recreating the 108A of 1969-70 from Eltham to Greenwich.
 The 108B was cut back to Lewisham, and the 108 diverted to Lewisham to cover.
 Although initially double deck worked, the 286 quickly fell into the hands of Optare StarRider minibuses from New Cross garage.
 The route was a surprise award to Transcity Coaches of Sidcup starting on 11 July 1992, which bought some new 9m Dennis Darts for the route.

 Transcity was bought out by Kentish Bus in 1993, with the vehicles repainted from Transcity’s green (with yellow relief) to KB cream and maroon.
 Subsequent sale of the original Plaxton bodied Darts to Metrobus in 1995 resulted in Northern Counties bodied Darts taking over, and these lasted until 1998 when they were replaced by new 10.7m low floor Darts in the turquoise national Arriva livery.
-Those buses have recently been ousted, transferring to routes 370 and 477 where they replaced Darts that were newer but did not have the particulate traps needed to comply with TfL's new Low Emission Zone starting next year.

 The new vehicles were part of a package of changes linked to the withdrawal of circular routes 228 and 328 — the descendants of the 228 mentioned above!
 In 1986, the 228, once again Eltham to Chislehurst via Avery Hill and Sidcup, was extended from Chislehurst back to Eltham via the former 61/61B route via New Eltham, making it circular.
 Initially A and C suffixes (for anticlockwise and clockwise) were used to distunguish the directions, but the routes became the 228 and 328 on 16 January 1988 when their garage (Sidcup) closed and the routes transferred to independent operater Boro'Line Maidstone.
 But the 228 and 328 were withdrawn, the 286 extended to replace them as far as Sidcup (Queen Mary’s Hospital), via Avery Hill, a similar extension to the 160 replacing the western leg.
 This re-creates the 228 as it was in the 1960s, apart from the short sections between Chislehurst and Sidcup and between Greenwich and Surrey Docks.
+More new buses came with contract renewal in July 2007 in the shape of new Enviro200Darts – notably the first in London to the 10.7m length, which has subsequently become standard.

-Of note also, despite all the hype surrounding TfL's new bus blinds committee, is the inconsistent standards applied to the destination displays, both of which have been changed from previous versions.
+Of note also, despite all the hype surrounding TfL's new bus blinds committee, is the inconsistent standards applied to the destination displays, both of which have (as of 2007) been changed from previous versions.
 At the Sidcup end, Sidcup has been dropped and the former qualifier of Queen Mary's Hospital now stands alone.
 It is fair to say this display is clearer, and there is little danger of confusion with the other hospital of the same name, in Roehampton.

 Navigation